capital-G/supercollider-wiki/[WIP]-Reviewer-instructions.md

+# Reviewer instructions

+This document is intended primarily for new reviewers on the SuperCollider project.
+Probably, you are reading this because you are interested in reviewing PRs and want more information on how to do that.
+Welcome!

-## Prerequisites
+## Prerequisites for reviewers

-- Be familiar with CONTRIBUTING.md, DEVELOPING.md, git workflow, code of conduct, and this document
+- Be familiar with [CONTRIBUTING.md](https://github.com/supercollider/supercollider/blob/develop/CONTRIBUTING.md), [DEVELOPING.md](https://github.com/supercollider/supercollider/blob/develop/DEVELOPING.md), [git workflow](https://github.com/supercollider/supercollider/wiki/git-workflow-and-guidelines), [Code of Conduct](https://github.com/supercollider/supercollider/blob/develop/CODE_OF_CONDUCT.md), and this document
 - Be familiar with or willing to learn about the part of the project related to the PR you're reviewing
 - Have previously participated in PR review discussions, and/or have previous PR review experience
 - Have lots of patience and good communication skills